- The worst large cities in New York for fatal DUIs

 Buffalo had one of the worst increases among large cities in New York.
 The DUI death rate nearly tripled over the course of our study, with the average death rate jumping from 0.77 between 2012 and 2014 to 2.17 between 2015 and 2017.
 It also fared far worse than nearby Cheektowaga, which had a DUI death rate of 0.76.

 2.07 DUI deaths per 100,000 residents

 Syracuse, located in the Finger Lakes region and home of Syracuse University, had seven DUI crashes that led to nine total fatalities between 2015 and 2017.
 This marked a 29% increase in DUI deaths from the previous three years, during which seven people were killed.
 The city had a far higher rate than nearby Clay, which had no DUI deaths at all between 2015 and 2017.

 White Plains, the most deadly municipality in Westchester County for DUIs, had an average of 1.76 DUI deaths per 100,000 people each year.
 This put it at 68% more DUI fatalities than the state average and 47% more than the average among large cities.
 Though White Plains didn't have any DUI deaths in between 2012 and 2015, three separate incidents between 2016 and 2017 made it the eighth most dangerous city for DUIs.

 1.65 DUI deaths per 100,000 residents

-Large Cities in New York with the Biggest Increase in Fatal DUIs
+Large cities in New York with the biggest increases in fatal DUIs

-Schenectady had the most severe increase in its DUI fatality rate among any large city in New York—it went up 400% over the course of our study.
-Schenectady tied with White Plains for the biggest jumps in ranking—they both moved up 23 spots among deadliest cities.
+Schenectady had the most severe increase in its DUI fatality rate among any large city in New York — it went up 400% over the course of our study.
+Schenectady tied with White Plains for the biggest jumps in ranking — both moved up 23 spots among the deadliest cities.

 2012‒2014 DUI fatality rate